 Compact Laurels are worth considering as an alternative for a larger Box hedge, the smaller leaves will trim nicely to give a neat manicured effect.

 Grow compact laurels in any soil that does not become waterlogged although if you have very thin chalky soil, we recommend the Portuguese Laurel (Prunus lusitanica) as it is more suited to these conditions, or you could take a look at our list of hedging plants that are suited to chalky soil.
 Prunus laurocerasus ‘Otto Luyken’ is a very good plant for more difficult conditions such as exposed sites, shady situations and even by the coast.

-We also grow the bigger Common and Caucasica types of Cherry Laurel, Bay Laurel and the colourful spotted Laurel if you need a larger growing variety, all members of the Cherry Laurel family will make excellent hedges.
+We also grow a wide selction of other Laurel hedging plants including types of Cherry Laurel, Bay Laurel and the colourful spotted Laurel if you need larger growing varieties, all evergreen members of the Laurel family will make excellent hedges.

 If you require more information about our Compact Laurels or would like a tailored quote for a larger number of plants over £1000 please do give our experienced sales team a call on 01580 765600 or drop us an email via our contact page.